 Five years later, Rob and I started talking, and Witness is the result.
 Witness isn’t TN 2.0, although of course I’ll be reviewing and essaying.
 It’s something new.

 Arts coverage in general, and critical debate in particular, have taken a lot of hits recently, but 2017 was the worst year I remember.
 In May, there was an outcry when Fairfax newspapers sacked most of its arts journalists and critics.
 In December came the sad news of the closure of the long-running RealTime.
 In early February this year, Limelight Magazine, which covers classical music and opera as well as theatre, went into receivership.
+(It has since been rescued by an investor.)
 I argued in The Monthly in 2016 that Australian critical culture is in crisis: since then, the situation has become much worse.
 Witness is one small attempt to combat this crisis.

 A big difference from TN is that we hope to make a living from our work.
 When I was blogging, I made enough money from my books to enable me to do all that work for nothing.
 As with so many things, the situation for authors has changed radically over the past decade, and that’s no longer the case.
 A big lesson of the blog experiment was that no one can continue to do this work for no financial return: almost none of the many blogs that so enlivened Melbourne’s theatre scene from 2005-2010 still exists.
 Everyone became more tired and more poor.